sanand0/til/til.md

 ## Oct 2025

+- 12 Nov 2025.
+When to quit vs persist. [#](https://claude.ai/chat/8e9252da-6186-4876-be2e-d81c27a2cc7d)
+  1. Do stats and signals support positive outcome?
+QUIT if not.
+  2. Have you crossed any lines you set for yourself?
+QUIT if so.
+  3. Is the decision hard to reverse AND uncertainty high?
+QUIT if so.
+Else you can experiment cheaply.
+Create reversibility.
+  4. Are youI continuing because of past effort or pride?
+QUIT if so.
+  5. Is there a better alternative?
+SWITCH if so.
 - 10 Nov 2025.
 For the first time in history, Russian troops surrendered to a wheeled drone that carried 138 pounds of explosives - [Washington Post](https://www.washingtonpost.com/world/2025/10/20/ukraine-russia-battlefield-land-drones).
   Given the cost and accessibility of drones, I guess drone terrorist attacks will soon emerge.
 - 10 Nov 2025.
 HTML + JS apps will last longer than server-side apps and it makes sense to write more of those.
 For essential back-end services, keep them generic.
 Specific services layers I see are: